-Councillor Walters asked if it needed to be formally noted that the Committee has agreed to the dropping of the 'best practice principle' on page 32 of the agenda.
+Councillor Walters asked if it needed to be formally noted that the Committee has agreed to the 'dropping best practice principle' on page 32 of the agenda.

 The Project Lead responded that those specific principles are for the development of the plan structure itself, rather than what is in the project brief.
-This was a natural policy development process that was identified by the project team without needing to have the Committee formally adopt that change.
+This was a natural policy development process that was changed without needing to have the Committee formally adopt that change.

-Mayor Coe noted that 'enabling Kaitiakitanga' was scored lowest with the Zone based option and questioned if this was acceptable with the local lwi.
-The Project Lead responded that we need to do more work around the overarching plan, and that the Project Team have been speaking with Runanga representatives on how we can approve on that.
-While the 'enabling Kaitiakitanga' may have scored less overall, we can look at working on incorporating this throughout the plan, instead of having a dedicated chapter to this.
+Mayor Coe noted that 'enabling Kaitiakitanga' was scored lowest with the Zone based option and questioned if this was acceptable with the local Iwi.

+The Project Lead responded that we need to do more work around the overarching plan, and that the Project Team have been speaking with a Runanga representative on how we can approve on that.
+While the 'enabling Kaitiakitanga' may be scored less overall, we can look at working on incorporating this throughout the plan, instead of having a dedicated chapter to this.
 More work will be done on this in the upcoming stages.